Is Puerto Vallarta Safe for American Tourists?

 That is about the same as Fond du Lac, Wisconsin.
 Or Evansville, Indiana.
 Mexico City’s murder rate is 8 per 100,000, despite being the second-largest city on the planet.
 That is on par with Albuquerque.

-The vast majority of visitors to Puerto Vallarta experience a safe and relaxing vacation, free from any security concerns.
+If you decide to visit Puerto Vallarta, expect to have a safe and relaxing vacation, free from any security

 Puerto Vallarta Crime Rate

-While Mexico has a reputation for high levels of violence and crime the good news is that Puerto Vallarta is a relatively safe destination compared to many other Mexican cities.
+While Mexico has a reputation for high levels of violence and crime the excellent news is that Puerto Vallarta is a relatively safe destination compared to many other Mexican cities.

 The city has seen a decrease in crime rates in recent years, with a decrease of 50% in homicides between 2018 and 2019.